enriqueuz/selenium-python-practice/README.md

 You can erase the versions of the packages if you want to download the latest versions of them.

 ## Usage
-run in your shell the python3 command and then the name of the file you want to run.
+Run in your shell the python3 command and then the name of the file you want to run.

 ```
 # This is an example